HSBC : to cut up to 10,000 jobs in drive to slash costs | MarketScreener

 Flint's exit was a result of differences of opinion with chairman Mark Tucker over topics including approaches to cutting expenses, a person familiar with the matter told Reuters in August.

+Any job cuts implemented as part of the latest plan would come on top of the redundancies announced earlier, the FT said.

-The reported job cuts come after the lender said it would be laying off about 4,000 people this year, and issued a gloomier business outlook with an escalation of a trade war between China and the United States, an easing monetary policy cycle, unrest in its key Hong Kong market and Brexit.
+HSBC said it would be laying off about 4,000 people this year, and issued a gloomier business outlook due to an escalation of a trade war between China and the United States, an easing monetary policy cycle, unrest in its key Hong Kong market and Brexit.

+Former HSBC Group CEO Stuart Gulliver announced plans to cut 30,000 jobs when he took the job in 2011 as part of a program to cut $3.5 billion in costs over three years and raise the bank's return on equity to 12-15%.

-(Reporting by Shubham Kalia in Bengaluru; Editing by Peter Cooney and Daniel Wallis)
+(Reporting by Shubham Kalia and additional reporting by Rama Venkat in Bengaluru; Editing by Daniel Wallis and Louise Heavens)